sarhp/power-bi-end-to-end-portfolio-identifying_top_youtube_creators/README.md

 <br>

-•	The data will require a rough estimate of the engagement rate based on the number of views per subscriber.
+•	Missing important information such as engagement rate
 >**Solution:**
 Add a new col `engagement_rate` using the following formula: engagement_rate = (total_views / subscribers) * 100